Is Surat Thani just a place to pass through on the way to somewhere else, like Koh Samui for example? Or is it TEFL

 All types of Thai food can be found except possibly Northern cuisine.
 One food to try here is the Pad Thai Chaiya served at the night market which a different take on a dish I'm normally not too fussed about.

-If you like Western food there is a Pizza Company, 2 KFC's, a Sizzler, a McDonalds and a Starbucks furthermore many restaurants serve Thai-Western food and there are at least 2 farang run restaurants serving authentic Western food.
+If you like western food there is a Pizza Company, two KFC's, a Sizzler, a McDonalds and a Starbucks furthermore many restaurants serve Thai-western food and there are at least two farang run restaurants serving authentic western food.

 There are plenty of sports facilities; many gyms, swimming pools, several 3G football pitches, muay thai gyms and Koh Lampoo.
 Koh Lampoo is an island in the Tapee River connected by a bridge on which you can jog, play badminton, volleyball and football in a very nice green and natural environment.